alexfernandez/alexfernandez.github.io/2017/origins-language.md

 At some point early humans must have learned to combine several sounds into one syllable.
 This great invention extends the range of possible words at least by an order of magnitude.
+Considering the simplest structure of two consonants, the number of words would be the square of the number of consonants.

 At what point in history did this happen?